 How Signal Handles Deleted and Disappearing Messages in Replies

 When a user on Signal deletes a message, if that message was quoted previously in a reply, the app still shows around 70 characters of the message.
+Signal acknowledges this briefly in it's documentation.

 If a disappearing message time was changed while someone replies, the quoted message remains for the amount of new time set on the reply.